pedrobele/hgpt_model/README.md

 ```
 $ pip install julian
 ```
-**If you have any questions do not hesitate to contact me by email pjmateus@fc.ul.pt**
+**If you have any questions, do not hesitate to contact me by email pjmateus@fc.ul.pt**

 Don't forget to cite: